April 10th, 1868

 To Governor Crawford

-The other letter, written by Indian agent Edward Wykoop, reported that his wards were in a “happy and quiet state”, although the Indians were “destitute” before government rations arrived.
+The other letter, written by Indian agent Edward Wynkoop, reported that his wards were in a “happy and quiet state”, although the Indians were “destitute” before government rations arrived.
 In addition, he declared rumors of impending Indian hostilities on the Southern Great Plains false.
 The main problem he faced, in fact, was the prevention of conflict between the Cheyennes and Arapahos versus the Kaws and Osages.
 The two letters demonstrated just how far apart public opinion was on the Southern Great Plains, with both views painting a completely different picture.